metal-stack/docs/docs/src/index.md

 ### API driven

 The development of metal-stack is strictly API driven and offers self-service to end-users.
-In addition to that, the API driven approach delivers the highest possible degree of automation, maintainability and performance.
+This approach delivers the highest possible degree of automation, maintainability and performance.

 ### Ready for Kubernetes

-Not only does the metal-stack run smoothly on Kubernetes.
-The major intent of metal-stack has always been to build an elastic machine infrastructure for [Kubernetes](https://kubernetes.io/) (K8s) as a service (KaaS).
-In partnership with the open-source project [Gardener](https://gardener.cloud/), we provision Kubernetes clusters on metal-stack at scale.
+Not only does the metal-stack run smoothly on [Kubernetes](https://kubernetes.io/) (K8s).
+The major intent of metal-stack has always been to build a scalable machine infrastructure for _Kubernetes as a service (KaaS)_.
+In partnership with the open-source project [Gardener](https://gardener.cloud/), we can provision Kubernetes clusters on metal-stack at scale.

 From the perspective of the Gardener, the metal-stack is just another cloud provider.
 The time savings compared to providing machines and Kubernetes by hand are significant.
 We actually want to be able to compete with offers of public cloud providers, especially regarding speed and usability.